apinf/platform/CONTRIBUTING.md

 * Meteor packages imports - anything imported straight from meteor
 * Meteor contributed packages imports - contributed packages, like kadira:flow-router or tap:i18n
 * Collection imports - all collections needed by the current file
-* APINF imports - any custom file, probably from `/core`
+* APInf imports - any custom file, probably from `/core`
 * Npm packages imports - if importing packages from npm are needed

 Examples below: